Intersection Number, Length, and Systole on Compact Hyperbolic Surfaces: Interaction strength in thin/thick part

 \begin{Prop} Assume that $\ell(\gamma_k) \leq c_0$.
 We have:

 \end{Prop}

 \textbf{Proof of Theorem \ref{theorem: main.order}, the upper bound.} As we explained, it is enough to prove the appropriate upper bound for the interaction strength in thin and thick parts separately.
 It is bounded above by a constant in thick parts.
-In thin parts, Proposition \ref{Prop: I.thin} gives the proper upper bound.
+Proposition \ref{Prop: I.thin} gives the proper upper bound in thin parts.
 Note that:

 as $\sys(X) \to 0$.

 Now we aim to prove Proposition \ref{Prop: I.thin}.
 We have two types of arcs in $O(collar,k)$ with the endpoints on its boundaries: